umich-vci/terraform-provider-bluecat/docs/resources/ip4_available_network.md

 ### Optional

 - `keepers` (Map of String) An arbitrary map of values.
 If this argument is changed, then the resource will be recreated.
 - `random` (Boolean) By default, the network with the most free IP addresses is returned.
 By setting this to `true` a random network from the list will be returned instead.
 The network will be validated to have at least 1 free IP address.
-Defaults to `false`.
 - `seed` (String) A seed for the `random` argument's generator.
 Can be used to try to get more predictable results from the random selection.
 The results will not be fixed however.

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) Example identifier
 - `network_id` (Number) The network ID of the network selected by the resource.